 May 25, 1979 was the Friday before Memorial Day weekend.
 For me, it was the first paid holiday of my working life as I had begun my career in advertising just six weeks earlier (at New York ad agency Scali McCabe Sloves).
 I was going out to Hicksville on Long Island to spend the holiday weekend with a friend.
 As I was on my way to Penn Station after leaving the office, I saw the headlines of the New York Post and Daily News reporting a plane crash in Chicago a few hours earlier.
 American Airlines Flight 191 crashed less than a minute after take-off from O'Hare Airport.
 All 279 on board were killed, making it the deadliest air crash in US aviation history.

-Another tragedy also occurred on May 25, 1979.
-That morning, 6-year old Etan Patz vanished while walking to school alone in Manhattan's SoHo neighborhood.
+Another tragedy also occurred on May 25, 1979, and it occurred in New York City.
+That morning, six-year-old Etan Patz vanished while walking to school alone in Manhattan's SoHo neighborhood.
 He was never seen again and his disappearance hung heavily on New Yorkers for the rest of the year.
 But as the 33rd anniversary of this unsolved case approached in 2012 there were indications that a resolution might finally be at hand.